uhasker/devops-for-software-developers/src/04-databases/02-streaming-replication.md

 The log records every change made to the database's data files.
 This log exists primarily for crash-safety purposes: if the system crashes, the database can be restored to consistency by “replaying” the log entries made since the last checkpoint.
 However, the existence of the log makes it possible to use a third strategy for backing up databases: we can combine a file-system-level backup with backup of the WAL files.
 If recovery is needed, we restore the file system backup and then replay from the backed-up WAL files to bring the system to a current state.

+In an abstract sense, a running PostgreSQL system produces an indefinitely long sequence of WAL records.
+The system physically divides this sequence into WAL segment files, which are normally 16MB apiece (although the segment size can be altered during initdb).
+The segment files are given numeric names that reflect their position in the abstract WAL sequence.
+When not using WAL archiving, the system normally creates just a few segment files and then “recycles” them by renaming no-longer-needed segment files to higher segment numbers.
+It's assumed that segment files whose contents precede the last checkpoint are no longer of interest and can be recycled.

 ## Warm Standby vs Hot Standby

 Continuous archiving can be used to create a high availability (HA) cluster configuration with one or more standby servers ready to take over operations if the primary server fails.